Michael E. DeBakey, 1980

 - consult with NLM staff on existing finding aids and related resources, to improve the Library’s knowledge of the collections, so this knowledge can be better shared;

-- meet the expectations of the NIH public access policy for publicly supported work, and acknowledge the NLM’s Michael E. DeBakey Fellowship in the History of Medicine in any resulting scholarly works;
+- meet the expectations of the NIH public access policy for publicly supported work, and acknowledge the NLM Michael E. DeBakey Fellowship in the History of Medicine in any resulting scholarly works;

-- be available to the NLM’s Office of Communications & Public Liaison (OCPL) and the History of Medicine Division for interviews;
+- be available to the NLM Office of Communications & Public Liaison (OCPL) and the History of Medicine Division for interviews;

-- author at least one guest blog post for Circulating Now based on research in the NLM Michael E. DeBakey archives.
+- author at least one guest blog post for Circulating Now based on their research.

 Selected fellows may be invited to return to the Library to present an annual NLM Michael E. DeBakey Lecture in the History of Medicine, as part of the History of Medicine Division’s existing lecture series.